AndreaNardinocchi/placemark/README.md

 - placemark.js
 - placemark-mongo-store.js

-The Mongo conncetion has then been defined in the .env file using the below strings (the first one, which is commented out, is craeted for the MongoDB connection, whereas the second connects Atlas (https://cloud.mongodb.com/)):
+The Mongo connection has, then, been defined in the '.env' file using the below strings (the first one, which is commented out, is craeted for the MongoDB connection, whereas the second connects Atlas (https://cloud.mongodb.com/)):

 ```
 # db=mongodb://127.0.0.1:27017/placemark?directConnection=true